yjacolin/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

   identify features from.
 Operates like a right-click.
 Only the chosen features will be shown in the result panel.

+.. note:: **Identify tool configuration**

+   You can configure the identify feature in :menuselection:`Project --> Project Properties` in the :guilabel:`Identify layers` tab.
+The table allows user to select layers that will be used by this tool (column :guilabel:`Identifiable`).
+You can also put this layer in read-only mode with the checkbox in the last column.

 The :guilabel:`View` can be set as 'Tree', 'Table' or 'Graph'.
 'Table' and 'Graph' views can only be set for raster layers.

 The identify tool allows you to |checkbox|:guilabel:`auto open a form`.
 If checked, each time a single feature is identified QGIS will open a form showing its attributes.
 This is a handy way to quickly edit a feature's attributes.

 Other functions can be found in the context menu of the identified item.
 For example, from the context menu you can: